Gearset fully supports the comparing and deploying of changes to managed package metadata in your Salesforce and version control environments.

 Viewing managed package components in comparison results

-If you can't find a customization you've made to a piece of metadata in a managed package then you should first filter the results for
+If you can't find a customization you've made to a piece of metadata in a managed package, then you should filter the results for

-Installed Package and check if the package is installed in both orgs and at the same version.
+Installed package, and check if the package is installed in both orgs and is the same version.